What causes bone loss in teeth? Common Reasons and Treatment Options| Sani Dental Group

 Although losing teeth is an issue commonly related to older people, it can affect anyone in any age group.

-The forces created by biting and chewing are transmitted from the tooth root to the surrounding bone, stimulating it.
-When a tooth is missing, this stimulation is lost, and bone cells are not renewed, causing bone resorption.
+When you bite and chew, the forces created are transmitted from the tooth root to the surrounding jawbone, stimulating it and keeping it healthy.
+When a tooth is missing, this stimulation is lost, bone cells are no longer renewed, and bone resorption begins.

-Bone loss after tooth extraction is inevitable and can change how your face looks as your lips and cheeks collapse inward due to having less support for your face muscles.
+Bone loss after tooth extraction is inevitable and can alter facial appearance over time.
+As bone deteriorates, the lips and cheeks may collapse inward due to reduced support of facial muscles.

 Get #ThatSaniSmile Now!